-Nurturing & growing together Child - Ask my family if I can use the internet and devices. - Talk to my family about the Apps and websites I use. - Tell a trusted adult if I feel threatened or worried. - Be respectful to others online. - Use apps and websites that are appropriate to my age. - I will not to give out any personal information. - I will not post images or videos wearing my school uniform online. - I will not use social media apps because I am underage.
+Nurturing & growing together Child - Ask my family if I can use the internet and devices. - Talk to my family about the apps and websites I use. - Tell a trusted adult if I feel threatened or worried. - Be respectful to others online. - Use apps and websites that are appropriate to my age. - I will not to give out any personal information. - I will not post images or videos wearing my school uniform online. - I will not use social media apps because I am underage. - I will use Google Classroom/ Drive in line with the 'Acceptable Usage' agreement on page 30.

-Nurturing & growing together School - We will educate all pupils on e-safety through workshops and the ICT curriculum. - We will contact you if we are concerned about a pupils online safety. - We cannot monitor incidents on personal devices happening outside of school, but can support parents in getting the correct advice. - We take no responsibility for personal devices brought into school. - We will talk to pupils about screen time and well being, and provide regular workshops and support.
+Nurturing & growing together School - We will educate all pupils on e-safety through workshops and the Computing curriculum. - We will contact you if we are concerned about a pupils online safety. - We cannot monitor incidents on personal devices happening outside of school, but can support parents in getting the correct advice. - We take no responsibility for personal devices brought into school. - We will talk to pupils about screen time and well being, and provide regular workshops and support. - We will allocate learning tasks for children to complete at home or school via Google Drive and Google Classroom.

-Nurturing & growing together Parent/Carer - Talk to my child about e-safety and internet usage. - Ask my child questions about how they socialise online. - Monitor and restrict screen time to support well being. - Ensure I have parental control over all devices. - Ensure my child does not have access to apps and websites that have age restrictions. - Ensure that my child is not using social media and online messaging apps/websites as they are underage. - Ensure that my child is playing age appropriate games. - Work with the school to help educate my child about online safety.
-Nurturing & growing together We would like you to sign the attached slip and return it to the class teacher.
+Nurturing & growing together Parent/Carer - Talk to my child about e-safety and internet usage. - Ask my child questions about how they socialise online. - Monitor and restrict screen time to support well being. - Ensure I have parental control over all devices. - Ensure my child does not have access to apps and websites that have age restrictions. - Ensure that my child is not using social media and online messaging apps/websites as they are underage. - Ensure that my child is playing age appropriate games. - Work with the school to help educate my child about online safety. - Ensure that my child is using Google Classroom/Drive at home in line with the 'Acceptable Usage' agreement on page 30.
+Nurturing & growing together We would like you to complete the Google Form, agreeing that you have discussed the home school agreement with your child.